Insolvency Practitioner Directory

 They can also provide advice on specific debt problems, for example, whether bankruptcy is the best way to deal with your debts.
 They will charge for this service.
 This advice is freely available from your local Advice NI office or the National Debtline.

-Authorising bodies license (authorise) insolvency practitioners.
+Authorising bodies license insolvency practitioners.
 They are also responsible for maintaining professional standards and investigating complaints about an insolvency practitioner.

 How to use the directory

-The directory contains an insolvency practitioner's full contact details and those of their licensing (authorising) body.
+The directory has an insolvency practitioner's full contact details and those of their licensing authority.

 You can search by county or an insolvency practitioner's known details, like name, company or authorisation number.

 When not to use this service

-The directory does not contain information about the cases an insolvency practitioner is working on, for example, individual bankruptcies and debt relief orders.
-You can search the Individual Insolvency Register for this information.
+The directory does not have information about cases an insolvency practitioner is working on for example individual bankruptcies or individual voluntary arrangements.

-You can search for information on disqualified directors and company insolvencies on the Companies House website.
-There may be a charge for this service.
+You can search for information on disqualified directors and company insolvencies.
+There may be a charge for this online service: